-Hold on to Your Emotions, the First Trailer for the New Kurt Cobain Documentary Just Dropped
+Hold On To Your Emotions, the First Trailer for the New Kurt Cobain Documentary Just Dropped

-Hold on to your fucking emotions, because the first trailer (above) for Montage of Heck a.k.a. the first authorized documentary about Kurt Cobain just dropped, and it is gut-wrenching.
+Hold on to your fucking emotions, because the first trailer (above) for Montage of Heck aka the first authorised documentary about Kurt Cobain just dropped, and it is gut-wrenching.

 Videos by VICE